 The north and south library on the way in/out is also a great place to sit and reflect, just be wary of monkeys, who we witnessed snatching anything they could from unsuspecting tourists.

 From Angkor Wat we travelled to the Angkor Thom complex and on the way stopped at the South Bridge, which was one of my favourite sites.
-The giant, scary heads that lined the bridge were impressive and completely different to what we had already seen.
+The giant, scary heads that lined the bridge were impressive and completely different from what we had already seen.

 I also loved the Bayon heads on the top of the gate.